 App Load Time or Period refers to the number of transactions that occur on the application over a period.
 It helps to evaluate the performance of the app during a sudden increase in the load.
 Some apps, for example, food delivery apps, might face spikes in load during certain times of the day.
 But the capabilities of the app need to accommodate the spike without degrading performance.

 Network problems or errors include HTTP errors or service provider errors for online apps.
 These issues can influence the performance of the app as well as lead to app crashes.
 For apps that are network dependent, this is a critical performance metric.

-Similarly, latency, end to end application latency, and API latency are essential metrics.
+Similarly, latency, end-to-end application latency, and API latency are essential metrics.
 The round-trip time cannot be higher than 1 second.
-While users may have the tolerance to latency issues, in the beginning, it could cause them to drop out or abandon the app, says a report.
+While users may have tolerance to latency issues, in the beginning, it could cause them to drop out or abandon the app, says a report.